suhanisingh04/INST377project/docs/README.md

 Go to the [Developer Manual](#developer-manual).

-Target Browsers

-This application is fully responsive and tested to work on Google Chrome (desktop & mobile), Safari (iOS), Firefox, and Microsoft Edge.
+Target Browsers: This application is fully responsive and tested to work on Google Chrome (desktop & mobile), Safari (iOS), Firefox, and Microsoft Edge.

 # Developer Manual